yoonki-kim/esp-va-sdk/README.md

 You can completely define your own LED pattern.

-*   One pattern is a series of 12 RGB values, along with an initial delay, and a loop-count (va_led_specs_t)
+*   One LED state is a series of 12 RGB values, along with an initial delay, and a loop-count (va_led_specs_t)
-*   One event, say listening state, can have a number of these patterns (va_led_config_t) one after the other
+*   One event, say listening state, can have a number of these LED states (va_led_config_t) one after the other to create a pattern
 *   You have to define such patterns for all the events supported in the system, listening state, speaking state, alert state, etc.

-The best way to get started here is to look at the *components/misc/led_single.c* that defines the pattern for a single LED.
+The best way to get started here is to look at the *components/audio_hal/led_pattern/linear_5/aia/led_pattern.c* that defines the pattern for 5 linear LEDs.

-Once this pattern is defined, use this pattern in the *va_board_led_init()* function as defined in the subsection above.
+Once this pattern is defined, use this pattern as defined in the subsection above.

 ## 8.2 Button

 The SDK supports buttons connected through ADC using a resistor divider circuit.
-The button configurations can be done in the *va_board_button_init()* function in your audio board support package.
+The button configurations can be done in the *va_board_button_init()* function in your audio_board.

 This function typically is defined as shown below:
 ```